Me, myself and TMI

 Kemeny, J.G.
 (Chairman) (1979).
 President’s Commission on the Accident at Three Mile Island.
 Washington DC.

 Shorrock, S.T., MacKendrick, H. and Hook, M., Cummings, C. and Lamoureux, T. (2001).
 The development of human factors guidelines with automation support.
 Proceedings of People in Control: An International Conference on Human Interfaces in Control Rooms, Cockpits and Command Centres, UMIST, Manchester, UK: 18 – 21 June 2001.

 Shorrock, S.T. and Scaife, R. (2001).
 Evaluation of an alarm management system for an ATC Centre.
 In D. Harris (Ed.)
 Engineering Psychology and Cognitive Ergonomics: Volume Five – Aerospace and Transportation Systems.
 Aldershot: Ashgate, UK.

 Shorrock, S.T., Scaife, R. and Cousins, A. (2002).
 Model-based principles for human-centred alarm systems from theory and practice.
 Proceedings of the 21st European Annual Conference on Human Decision Making and Control, 15th and 16th July 2002, The Senate Room, University of Glasgow.

 Stanton, N. (1994).
 Alarm initiated activities.
 In N. Stanton (Ed.), Human Factors in Alarm Design.
 Taylor and Francis: London, pp. 93-118.

-This post is adapted from an article due to appear in Hindsight 22 on Safety Nets in December 2015 (see here).
+This post is adapted from an article in HindSight 22 on Safety Nets in December 2015.
 Some of the article is adapted from Shorrock et al, 2002.
-Many thanks to Daniel Schauenberg (@mrtazz) and Mathias Meyer (@travisci) for super helpful comments on an earlier draft of this post.
+Many thanks to Daniel Schauenberg (@mrtazz) and Mathias Meyer (@travisci) for helpful comments on an earlier draft of this post.